patrykxly/catering-app/README.md

 * C# with .NET6, Entity Framework and PostgreSql database

 ## Functionalities
-* Register and login system (with auth guard so logged in user cannot login/register    )
+* Register and login system (with auth guard so logged in user cannot login/register) - backend + frontend
+* Possibility to change logged in user credentials - backend + frontend
-* Daily caloric requirement calculator
+* Daily caloric requirement calculator - frontend
-* Ordering catering for some period of time
+* Ordering catering for some period of time - frontend (+ backend soon)